spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Models

-The spatial MSOM is identical to the MSOM except the occurrence probability for each species instead includes a species-specific spatial Gaussian process ($\text{\textbf{w}}_i(\bm{s})$), along with associated parameters ($\bm{\theta}_i$), analogous to the spatial SSOM (Equation \ref{spatial-SSOM-psi}).
-The spatial parameters are estimated individually (i.e., there is no shared community-level hyperparameter) for each species using inverse-Gamma priors for the spatial variance parameters and uniform priors for the spatial range and smoothness parameters.
+The spatial MSOM is identical to the MSOM except the occurrence probability for each species also includes a species-specific spatial Gaussian process ($\text{\textbf{w}}_i(\bm{s})$), along with associated parameters ($\bm{\theta}_i$), analogous to the spatial SSOM (Equation \ref{spatial-SSOM-psi}).
+The spatial parameters are estimated individually for each species using inverse-Gamma priors for the spatial variance parameters and uniform priors for the spatial range and smoothness parameters (Supplemental Information S2.5).
 The function \texttt{spMsPGOcc} fits spatial MSOMs.